-The Winter Holidays are a time when many families travel long distances to celebrate together.
+The Winter Holidays and New Year's Eve are times when many people travel long distances to celebrate with family and friends.
 Travel increases the chance of getting and spreading the virus that causes COVID-19.
 Staying home is the best way to protect yourself and others.
 If you must travel, be informed of the risks involved.